Ligaya - Ocean Pacifico Services Motor Yacht

 Design

-Ligaya measures 38.10 metres in length, with a max draft of 2.75 metres and a beam of 6.90 metres.
-She has a gross tonnage of 272 tonnes.
+Ligaya measures 40.00 metres in length and has a beam of 7.26 feet.
+She has a gross tonnage of 285 tonnes.
+She has a deck material of teak.

-Ligaya has a steel hull with an aluminium superstructure.Her exterior design is by Diana Yacht Design.

 Performance and Capabilities

-Ligaya has a top speed of 14 knots.
-She is powered by a twin screw propulsion system
+Ligaya has a top speed of 13.00 knots and a cruising speed of 11.00 knots.

-Ligaya is a custom motor yacht launched in 2002 by Ocean Pacifico Services .

-Ligaya measures 38.10 metres in length, with a max draft of 2.75 metres and a beam of 6.90 metres.
-She has a gross tonnage of 272 tonnes.

 Accommodation